 - If unable to use booked time, sessions may be cancelled in advance without charge through FOM four or more hours ahead of the scheduled start time.
 Late cancellations after this point incur a minimum charge equal to one hour of usage.
 A “no-show” or failure to show up for booked time without cancellation will result in the user account being charged for the full reserved time.

-- Do not book more than one four-hour daytime slot (9:00 am – 5:00 pm) in any given week unless that week has begun.
+- Do not book more than one four-hour daytime slot (9:00 am – 5:00 pm) in any given week unless that week has already begun.
 If longer time slots are needed, it is preferable to book an afternoon and then run into the evening or come in very early and run into the morning.
 For exceptions where more time is required, contact the center manager.

 - At the end of a session, users are required to close all images, patterns, and other files and clean the computer desktop.